In this article, you’ll find answers to questions like:

 Your teen should be prepared to perform a list of maneuvers on the Florida driving skills test, including a three-point turn in a 30- to 40-foot space, parking in a straight parking spot and stopping quickly and safely.
 They likely will be asked to back up 50 feet slowly while looking to the rear instead of the rear-view mirror.

 Report your child’s new license to your insurance carrier as soon as possible.
-Some companies offer good students special discounts.
+Some companies offer good student special discounts.
 Remind teens that their driving records impact insurance rates.

-- Drive with CARE - Florida Drivers Guide for Parents and Teens
+For more advice, check out Drive with Care — Florida Drivers Guide for Parents and Teens

-- Keys2Drive: AAA Guide to Teen Driver Safety
+and Keys2Drive: The AA Guide to Teen Driver Safety.